-NUR 301Transcultural Nursing (4 Credits)
+NUR301 Transcultural Nursing (4 Credits)

-This course provides students with an in-depth understanding of a select culture.
-The health practicum, related to the student's identified need and professional goals, assists students in understanding cultural clinical phenomena within a cultural context.
-This experience includes actual cultural immersion through the interactions with individuals, families, and communities in the context of culture and nursing care.
+This course provides students with an in-depth understanding of a select culture in health care delivery.
+The student can understand clients' cultural needs and clinical phenomena within a cultural context.
+This identifies the generic, health beliefs, behavior patterns, cultural awareness. communication, and nursing practices of selected diverse cultural groups predominantly encountered in healthcare settings.
+Also, students explore and reflect upon their own cultural values and beliefs, and integrate these into interactions with individuals, families, and community in the context of culture and nursing care.

-NUR 302 Current Issues and Trends in Nursing (4 Credits)
+NUR302 Current Issues and Trends in Nursing (4 Credits)